 To say that discomfort has changed my life would be a great understatement.

-It helped me overcome extreme shyness, paralyzing fear of heights, unsettling anxiety in deep water, and more.
+It helped me build a successful business, overcome extreme shyness, paralyzing fear of heights, unsettling anxiety in deep water, and more.

 Here are some of my achievements and adventures I owe to cultivating voluntary discomfort:

-- learning two foreign languages (one of which is English),
+- learning two foreign languages (one of which is English, the second is Spanish),

 - visiting 30+ countries (and counting) and living in four of them,

-- cold water surfing and swimming in water temperatures as low as 3 degrees Celsius / 37 Fahrenheit,
+- cold water surfing and swimming in water temperatures as low as 3 degrees Celsius / 37 Fahrenheit (I am NOT a fan of cold water),

 - two 3-day water fasts of 89 and 84 hours,